Dirac-harmonic maps with trivial index: Quaternionic structure on the twisted bundle

 Therefore, we conclude that all the eigenspaces of $\slashed{D}^u_{1,0}$ are quaternionic vector space with two complex structures $I$ and $J$, which are anti-commuting with each other.

 If condition (1) holds, i.e. $j_1$ is a commuting real structure and $j_2$ is a quaternionic structure, then it follows from the argument above that the conclusion is also true.

 When $m\neq3({\rm mod} \ 4)$, the eigenvalues are symmetric with respect to the origin (see Remark 2.2.3 in \cite{hermann2012dirac}).
-For any two maps in $[u]$, there is an analytic curve connecting them with parameter $t\in[0,1]$. (see the construction in the Lemma \ref{density} for example).
-Along this curve, the Dirac operator is analytic in $t$.
-Then the eigenvalues are continuous.
+For any two maps in $[u]$, there is a piecewise smooth curve connecting them with parameter $t\in[0,1]$.
+Along this curve, the eigenvalues of the Dirac operator are continuous functions of $t$.
 Suppose there is an eigenvalue $\lambda_1(t)$ that decreases to zero as $t\to T$.
 By the symmetry of the eigenvalues, there is another eigenvalue $\lambda_{-1}(t)$ such that $\lambda_{-1}(t)=-\lambda_{1}(t)$.
 Therefore, the difference of the quaternionic dimension of the kernel of the corresponding Dirac operator is always an even number.

 When $m$ is even, we have a parallel $\mathbb{Z}_2$-grading $G$ described in the previous section.
 From the orthogonality of the splitting, we have

 for all $\psi^\pm\in C^{\infty}(M, \Sigma^{\pm}M\otimes u^*T_{1,0}N)$.
 Thus,